joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 computer to the iron bar a little more deliberately so we can see what is really going on in the argument.

 To this end, let's walk through a series of thought experiments.
-Throughout this I will assume that consciousness *can* be reduced to a particular kind of computation.
-That is, by running a particular computer program, I can generate a new, independent, conscious being.
+This will be a *reducto ad absurdum*, so throughout this I will assume that consciousness *can* be reduced to a particular kind of computation.
+In other words, I will assume that by running a particular computer program, I can generate a new, independent, conscious being.
 As in the last essay, I'll call this program `consciousness.exe`.
 Let's see where we end up.

 ### Some assumptions

-Before I proceed, I am going to lay out a couple of assumptions.
+Before we proceed, I am going to lay out a couple of assumptions.
 The first is that the existence of a conscious being should not depend on some other conscious being recognizing it as being conscious.
 If I were somehow the lone survivor of a terrible catastrophe that destroyed the rest of humanity, I will assume that I would remain conscious, even though no one else would be around anymore to recognize it.
-If the computational theory of consciousness is correct we must extend the same courtesy to computers --- a computer that is executing the `consciousness.exe` program would have to be conscious even if no other conscious beings recognize it as such.
+If the computational theory of consciousness is correct we must extend the same courtesy to computers --- we will have to accept that a computer that is executing the `consciousness.exe` program is conscious even if no other conscious beings recognize it as such.

 My second assumption is that the Church-Turing thesis holds.
 That is, any computation can be performed with a suitable Turing machine.
 In particular, if